-Pollutant Status: The nine-county Denver Metro/Front Range Area is out of compliance with federal air quality standards for ozone.
-RAQC-sponsored projects such as Every Trip Counts, Clean Air Fleets and the Simple Steps.
-Better Air campaign aim to reduce ozone-causing emissions.
+Pollutant Status: The nine-county Denver Metro/North Front Range Area is out of compliance with federal air quality standards for ozone.
+RAQC-sponsored projects such as Clean Air Fleets, Mow Down Pollution and the Simple Steps.
+Better Air. campaign aim to reduce ozone-causing emissions.

 Carbon Monoxide is a colorless, odorless gas that is formed from the incomplete burning of fuel (combustion).
 It is emitted directly into the air from vehicle exhaust pipes and typically occurs when vehicles are first started up or when they are not properly started.Why is it bad?
 Carbon Monoxide reduces oxygen delivery to the body’s organs and tissues.

 Pollutant status: While the region is not in violation of CO standards, the RAQC has several programs in place to help reduce vehicle emissions and keep this pollutant in check.